How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 • Click on the button again present on the right to add to a shared folder.
 Set options as you desire and then hit the “ok” button.

-• Once you have installed the packages and it has been added, just reboot the VM.
+• Once you have installed the packages and it has been added, reboot the VM.

 • Once the guest addition has been started all you need to do is head towards the Devices menu and hit the “insert guest addition image” option.

-• After this, open up the file manager and go to VBOXADDITION CD, click right in the directory and then hit on the “open terminal here” option.
+• After this, open up the file manager and go to VBOXADDITION CD, click right in the directory and then hit the “open terminal here” option.

 • You need to run the following command in the terminal: